script-fu/script-fu.github.io/_posts/2023-04-25-LayerParasites.md

 This plug-in prints out a list of the selected layers and any attached parasites.

-The plug-in should appear in the Tools menu.
+The plug-in should appear in the Layer menu.

 To download [**layer-parasites.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/layer-parasites/layer-parasites.scm)
 ...follow the link, right click the page, Save as layer-parasites.scm, in a folder called layer-parasites, in a Gimp plug-ins location.
 In Linux, set the file to be executable.